Abbasid Caliphate: Holidays

 There were large feasts on certain days, as the Muslims of the empire celebrated Christian holidays as well as their own.
 There were two main Islamic feasts: one marked by the end of Ramadan; the other, "the Feast of Sacrifice".
 The former was especially joyful because children would purchase decorations and sweetmeats; people prepared the best food and bought new clothes.
 At midmorning, the caliph, wearing Muhammad's thobe, would guide officials, accompanied by armed soldiers to the Great Mosque, where he led prayers.
 After the prayer, all those in attendance would exchange the best wishes and hug their kin and companions.
 The festivities lasted for three days.
 During those limited number of nights, the palaces were lit up and boats on the Tigris hung lights.
 It was said that Baghdad "glittered 'like a bride.
 During the Feast of Sacrifice, sheep were butchered in public arenas and the caliph participated in a large-scale sacrifice in the palace courtyard.
 Afterward, the meat would be divided and given to the poor.

-In addition to these two holidays, Shias celebrated the birthdays of Fatimah and Ali ibn Abi Talib.
+In addition to these two holidays, Shias celebrated the birthdays of Fatima and Ali ibn Abi Talib.
 Matrimonies and births in the royal family were observed by all in the empire.
 The announcement that one of the caliph's sons could recite the Koran smoothly was greeted by communal jubilation.
 When Harun developed this holy talent, the people lit torches and decorated the streets with wreaths of flowers, and his father, Al-Mahdi, freed 500 slaves.

 Of all the holidays imported from other cultures and religions, the one most celebrated in Baghdad (a city with many Persians) was Nowruz, which celebrated the arrival of spring.
 In a ceremonial ablution introduced by Persian troops, residents sprinkled themselves with water and ate almond cakes.
 The palaces of the imperial family were lit up for six days and nights.
 The Abbasids also celebrated the Persian holiday of Mihraj, which marked the onset of winter (signified with pounding drums), and Sadar, when homes burned incense and the masses would congregate along the Tigris to witness princes and viziers pass by.